finn-corbett/Technical-Algorithmic-Trading-Strategy-V1/README.md

 ## Performance <a name="performance"></a>

-This algorithm was able to produce 33.50% returns over a 5 year period.
+This algorithm was able to produce 33.50% returns over a 5 year period, with a standard deviation of ~13900.
-A buy and hold strategy for the same 10 stocks yielded 40.34% over the same period.
+A buy and hold strategy for the same 10 stocks yielded 40.34% over the same period, with a standard deviation of 17600.
 ### Performance Charts
 * ### META
 ![alt text](https://github.com/finn-corbett/trading-algo-0.1/blob/main/Images%20V2/META.png)